Niranjan24491/HTML5-Standards/content/tags/textarea.md

 +++

 <h3>Standard Definition</h3>
-  The HTML <textarea> element represents a multi-line plain-text editing control.
+  The HTML <span class='tag-span'>&lt;textarea&gt;</span> element represents a multi-line plain-text editing control.

 <h3>Need for this tag</h3>
-  The textarea element represents a multiline plain text edit control for the element's raw value.
+  The <span class='tag-span'>&lt;textarea&gt;</span> element represents a multiline plain text edit control for the element's raw value.
 The contents of the control represent the control's default value.
-  The raw value of a textarea control must be initially the empty string.
+The raw value of a <span class='tag-span'>&lt;textarea&gt;</span> control must be initially the empty string.

 <h3>  Global attributes </h3>
   autocomplete - - Hint for form autofill feature